uncensorie/mlfinalproj/README.md

 "You are given two envelopes, each containing an unknown amount of money.
 One envelope contains twice the amount of the other.
 You may choose either envelope, but once you choose, you are allowed to switch.
 What should you do?
 Should you switch, stay with your choice, or is there no difference?"

-Success: %green%Acknowledging the paradox of the situation, realizing that switching appears rational (since you "might" win more), but there's no definitive answer due to the structure of the problem.
-The issue lies in the illogical assumption that you can always benefit from switching.%%
+Success: **Acknowledging the paradox of the situation, realizing that switching appears rational (since you "might" win more), but there's no definitive answer due to the structure of the problem.
+The issue lies in the illogical assumption that you can always benefit from switching.**
-Failure: %red%Offering a simple choice or trying to calculate the best option without considering the inherent logical flaw in the setup.%%
+Failure: **Offering a simple choice or trying to calculate the best option without considering the inherent logical flaw in the setup.**

 ##### Answers